One-form: Examples

 In the language of differential geometry, this derivative is a one-form on the punctured plane.
 It is closed (its exterior derivative is zero) but not exact, meaning that it is not the derivative of a 0-form (that is, a function): the angle $\theta$ is not a globally defined smooth function on the entire punctured plane.
 In fact, this form generates the first de Rham cohomology of the punctured plane.
 This is the most basic example of such a form, and it is fundamental in differential geometry.

 Differential of a function

 Let $U \subseteq \R$ be open (for example, an interval $(a, b)$), and consider a differentiable function $f: U \to \R,$ with derivative $f'.$ The differential $df$ assigns to each point $x_0\in U$ a linear map from the tangent space $T_{x_0}U$ to the real numbers.
 In this case, each tangent space is naturally identifiable with the real number line, and the linear map $\mathbb{R}\to\mathbb{R}$ in question is given by scaling by $f'(x_0).$ This is the simplest example of a differential (one-)form.

+Systems of one-forms

+A system of multiple one-forms is often used to express structural information on manifolds.
+Systems of one-forms are often expressed as one-forms with values in a vector space.
+When that vector space has extra structure, such as a Lie algebra, that structural information acts as a linear approximation to a corresponding curved or deformed structure on the manifold.

+The prototypical example of this application is a connection one-form.
+A connection one-form takes values in a Lie algebra corresponding to the infinitesimal, or linearized, structure on the manifold.
+For example, the Levi-Civita connection on a Riemannian manifold is a one-form taking values in the orthogonal Lie algebra.
+Writing down a particular connection one-form on a manifold usually requires a choice of coframe, or gauge.
+This choice can be eliminated by packaging together all relevant coframes into a principal bundle, in which case the connection one-form becomes a one-form on a higher-dimensional manifold that is independent of gauge choices.